 Demand and the strength of the life sciences industry has led to significant job growth.
 In turn, there is an increasing need for life sciences lab and office space.
-Over the past five years, lab space demand, pharmaceutical R&D spending, NIH funding, and FDA drug approvals have all accelerated, with R&D revenues forecast to grow to more than $350 million in 2028, a significant increase from $250 million in 2021, according to JLL.
+Over the past five years, lab space demand, pharmaceutical R&D spending, NIH funding, and FDA drug approvals have all accelerated, with U.S. biotech sector R&D revenues forecast to grow to more than $350 billion in 2028, a significant increase from $250 billion in 2021, according to JLL.

 Because high-quality lab space is purpose-built for a life sciences company, the use of life sciences space is unique.
 In addition to property specifications and interior buildouts, life sciences jobs usually cannot be done from home due to lab resources and the specific environments required.
 For this reason, occupancy at life sciences properties remains high compared to traditional offices.